ultoxtung/docx-table-explode/README.md

   --ignore-row IGNORE_ROW
-                        Ignore these rows, separated by comma (count from 1) --limit LIMIT         Only process the first n table(s)
+                        Ignore these rows, separated by comma (count from 1) --limit LIMIT         Only process the first n table(s) --remove-old-file     User this flag if you want to delete the old file after processing
 ```

 # License